Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement explain when a Product Backlog Item is considered "Done"?

 - [ ] When the Product Owner declares it to be "Done".
-- [ ] When the Development team agrees that it is "Done".
+- [ ] When the Development Team agrees that it is "Done".
 - [x] When it is potentially releasable.

 **[⬆ Back to Top](#table-of-contents)**